 - I want to wail.
 I want to scream.
 I want to cry.
 I want to throw something.
 I want to just sit.

 - I have no choice how I react.
-This is coming from deep inside me and intelligence and self control have no effect.
-My rational mind cannot be relied on most days.
+This is coming from deep inside me and intelligence and self-control have no effect.
+I cannot rely on my rational mind most days.

 - Sometimes it so hard for me to respond to phone calls or letters or emails, but I truly appreciate that you are doing it, so please don’t stop just because I don’t respond.
 Sometimes I must respond immediately to emails because it’s the nearest I have to a real conversation.

 - I will not be fully functional at work for a long time.
 In fact, I may never work with the same intensity again as my perspectives of what is important and what isn’t has been changed permanently.